vespa-engine/sample-apps/examples/predicate-fields/README.md

 $ vespa deploy --wait 300
 </pre>

-## Index users
+## Index marketplace users
 This example uses the [vespa-feed-client](https://docs.vespa.ai/en/vespa-feed-client.html) to feed documents.
-The users in the marketplace:
+The users in the imaginary marketplace:
 ```json lines
 {"put": "id:s:user::alice", "fields": {"target": "gender in ['male'] and age in [30..40] and income in [200..50000]", "age": 23, "gender": ["female"]}}
 {"put": "id:s:user::bob", "fields": {"target": "gender in ['male'] and age in [20..40] and hobby in ['climbing', 'sports']", "age":41, "gender":["male"]}}
 {"put": "id:s:user::karen", "fields": {"target": "gender in ['male'] and age in [30..55]", "age":55, "gender": ["female"]}}
 {"put": "id:s:user::mia", "fields": {"target": "gender in ['male'] and age in [50..80]", "age":56,"gender": ["female"]}}
 ```
 `target` is the predicate field, the rest are regular fields.
+The `target` predicate field specifies which users the indexed user want's to be shown to, and the regular fields like `age` and `gender` could be searched by other users in the marketplace when looking for love.

 Download the latest `vespa-feed-client`:
 <pre data-test="exec">